lee-chh/Monster/README.md

 this repository is for Final project of 23-02 [MAS2011 Introduction to Visual Media Programming]

 Plan Video is : https://youtu.be/Wb_7ZpwKW8k

 ---
 hello.
-My name is Changhyun Lee and the name of my project is [Who is the next Bo Jackson, who is the next Shohei Ohtani].
+My project is [Who is the next Bo Jackson, who is the next Shohei Ohtani].

 What these two men have in common is that they excelled in two areas.